By Matt May

 In Europe a 9 seat minibus (8 passengers and a driver) is generally the maximum permitted rental vehicle size on a standard UK/EU licence.

 If you are hiring any vehicle including a minibus with a non-EU licence in countries such as Spain, you will require an International Driving Permit issued from your own country.
 Although the vehicle rental company may not request this document you are liable to receive a police fine if you are stopped when driving the vehicle.

-If you are considering renting a minibus, below are a few commonly asked questions:-Is it possible to rent and drive a vehicle with 9 seats (driver + 8 passengers) at any location in Europe?
+If you are considering renting a minibus, below are a few commonly asked questions:-Is it possible to rent a minibus with 9 seats (driver + 8 passengers) in Europe with a UK licence?

-In most European locations including Cyprus, France, Italy, Portugal and Spain and the UK, 9 seat minibus rental is permitted with a UK/EU drivers licence.Can I rent and drive a vehicle with more than 9 seats anywhere in Europe?
+In most European locations including Cyprus, France, Italy, Portugal, Spain and the UK, 9 seat minibus rental is permitted with a UK/EU drivers licence.Can I rent and drive a vehicle with more than 9 seats anywhere in Europe with a UK licence?

 In most of Europe e.g. Italy, Portugal and Spain this is not possible.
 9 seats is the maximum.

 However in the UK only if you held a full UK licence before 1 January 1997, you can drive a minibus/minivan with up to 16 seats to drive in the UK.
 If your licence was issued after this date then you must have held your licence for at least 2 years. read moreWhat is the minimum age required to drive a 9 seat minibus in Europe?